StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 This demo loads in a sink, which is enabled with both the ParticleSource and ParticleSink states.
 The sink's particle source is located at the faucet spout and spawns a continuous stream of water particles, which is then destroyed ("sunk") by the sink's particle sink located at the drain.

-??? note "Difference between `ParticleApplier/Removers` and `ParticleSource/Sinks`"
+??? note "Difference bewteen `ParticleApplier/Removers` and `ParticleSource/Sinks`"
     The key difference between `ParticleApplier/Removers` and `ParticleSource/Sinks` is that `Applier/Removers` requires contact (if using `ParticleProjectionMethod.ADJACENCY`) or overlap (if using `ParticleProjectionMethod.PROJECTION`) in order to spawn / remove particles, and generally only spawn